The Hague University

 As a place of research and higher education, The Hague University has a critical part to play in the future success of The Netherlands - and Europe - on the world stage.
 The Hague's 20,000 students, as well as their staff, come from over 150 different nationalities.
 The Hague city is the perfect place to witness the workings of international trade, law and diplomacy firsthand.
 The International Criminal Court, the War Crimes Tribunal, Europol.
 They're all based right in the historic city.
 The spirit, energy and ideals of these global institutions permeate life on and off campus.

 Orientation takes place one week before the term begins, although it is recommended students arrive within the week prior to that to acclimatize and become familiar with their surroundings.
-Students choose courses in business management; communication management; culture & society department; information & communication technology department; law politics & administration; foreign languages; and typically earn between 12-15 credit hours per semester.
+Students choose courses in the European Studies & Communication Management program (business management, communication management, culture & society department, information & communication technology department, law politics & administration, and foreign languages) and typically earn between 12-15 credit hours per semester.

 Visit the Hague website